The FA Cup is the biggest club cup competition in England and is not only popular at home but watched my millions of football fans overseas each year.

 Can You Find The Cupsets?

-There have been some almighty mismatches in the FA Cup over the years, but – as we detail below – there have been a good number of giant killings too.
+There have been some almighty mismatches in the FA Cup over the years, but – as we detail later – there have been a good number of giant killings too.
 And identifying a match in which a long odds underdog might just prevail against a bigger and (on paper) much better side can pay handsome dividends.

 Identifying such giant-killing opportunities could be seen to be as much an art as a science as it is often the case that a side who pulls off a shock result has had to ride their luck for large chunks of the game in question.
 But sometimes the stars align and the magic of the FA Cup produces the kind of results that excite the neutral and, especially, those who’ve backed the underdog!